-It was a very calm night, but the forecasts now are calling for westerly winds backing to SW and gaining speed reaching force 7 by Wednesday.
-Indeed the breeze here is slowly backing to the W.
+It was a very calm night, but the forecasts now were calling for westerly winds backing to SW and gaining speed reaching force 7 by Wednesday.
+Indeed the breeze here was slowly backing to the W.

 Mark came aboard Thetis and looked at the weather forecasts on my MacBook.
 He then used my Skype and called Travelocity to verify their airline reservations first from Leros to Athens and then to Milan.
 It seems that although Travelocity books on line, for verifications and changes you have to call them on the telephone.
 Not too convenient and rather expensive when you are cruising.
 It took him almost half an hour to straighten thinks out.
 So inexpensive Skype came to the rescue.

 By that time the wind had increased somewhat and some chop had developed.
 So we decided to move our boats few miles E to the Livadhi tou Pothetou cove.